 I didn’t know how much I didn’t know.

-Short List of the main components of this setup.
+Short List of the main components of this Video Editing Setup.
 Full list on the last page.

 2019 MacBook Pro 16″ & Accessories